Ultimaker/libArcus/README.md

 http://www.gnu.org/licenses/agpl.html

 > But in general it boils down to:
-> **You need to share the source of any Arcus modifications if you make an application with the Arcus.
-(Even if
+> **You need to share the source of any Arcus modifications if you make an application with Arcus.**
-> you make a web-based slicer, you still need to share the source!)**

 ## How to Install